Guide to Work, Study, Travel and Living Abroad

 The Dodecanese Islands

-The Dodecanese islands lie in the southeast between Crete and Turkey and hug the Turkish coastline.
-The ancient island of Rhodes, boasting more than 300 days of sunshine a year, is known as the “City of the Sun.”
-Rhodes has it all: ancient Greek ruins, medieval crusader fortifications, nightlife, along with peace and quiet.
-On Kos, the birthplace of Hippocrates, history buffs will find the ruins of the Asklepion (ancient healing center) and good beaches.
-Patmos is known as a holy island—the “Jerusalem of the Aegean”—where St. John the Divine supposedly wrote the Book of Revelation.
-Finally, quiet, charming Simi, is sometimes called the “Jewel of the Dodecanese” because of its carefully preserved traditional architecture.
+The Dodecanese islands lie southeast between Crete and Turkey and hug the Turkish coastline.
+The ancient island of Rhodes, boasting more than 300 days of sunshine a year, is known as the "City of the Sun."
+Rhodes has everything: ancient Greek ruins, medieval crusader fortifications, nightlife, and tranquility.
+History buffs will find the ruins of the Asklepion (the ancient healing center) and good beaches in Kos, the birthplace of Hippocrates.
+Patmos is a holy island — the "Jerusalem of the Aegean" — where St. John the Divine supposedly wrote the Book of Revelation.
+Finally, quiet, charming Simi is sometimes called the "Jewel of the Dodecanese" because of its carefully preserved traditional architecture.

 Sanctuary of Athena, Lindos, Rhodes.